Muneeza Khimji Muneeza Khimji

 Episode Summary

-This podcast is about learning to become comfortable with the feelings that make you uncomfortable.
+This podcast is about learning to become comfortable with those feelings that make you uncomfortable, so you can learn to say no.

 Because the feelings you avoid do not disappear.
 They decide for you.